youcef-ely/credit_card_transactions_fraud_detection/README.md

-# Data Science Project: Comprehensive Workflow
+# Credit Card Transactions Fraud Detection

 This repository contains a complete data science project workflow, covering data preprocessing, exploratory data analysis, and model development.
 The project demonstrates a structured approach to solving a data-driven problem and employs state-of-the-art techniques and tools.